cyverse-archive/DE/services/api/endpoints/comments.md

 Delegates to metadata: `DELETE /admin/filesystem/entry/{entry-id}/comments/{comment-id}`

-This endpoint allows an administrative user to delete a given comment on a given app, file, or folder.
-`comment-id` is the UUID of the comment.
-`app-id` is the UUID of the app.
-`entry-id` is the UUID of the file or folder.
+This endpoint allows an administrative user to delete a given comment on a given app, file, or folder. `comment-id` is the UUID of the comment. `app-id` is the UUID of the app. `entry-id` is the UUID of the file or folder.

 These endpoints forward requests to their corresponding metadata service endpoints.
 Please see the metadata documentation for more information.

 ### Request

-Only the `proxyToken` authentication parameter is required.
-All other parameters are ignored.
+A request to this endpoint requires no parameters.
+Any query parameters that are provided will be ignored.

 Any body attached to the request will be ignored.